NotReeceHarris/kyber-lcb-8192/README.md

 ```

-now in comparason the key size here is 3x3 or 9 bits, kyber-lcb-8281 is a 8281 bit encryption algorithm meaning the key size will be 91x91
+now in comparason the key size here is 3x3 or 9 bits, kyber-lcb-8281 is a 8281 bit encryption algorithm meaning the key size will be 91x91, now this would be useless if we had a 15 character sentence to encode and ≈ 8267 free blank spaces so this is where random data comes in. filling the remaining spaces with random data will make it impossible to decipher whats real and fake

+-->